sumeetpatelofficial/Namste-React/README.md

 -- differential bundling
 -- better error reporting, Diagnostic
 -- Parcel gives you features to host on HTTPS
 -- Tree shaking algorithem - remove unused code for you

+## Episode 3

+-- JSX is not HTML but its a HTML like syntax.
+-- transpiling is doing by parcel's package babel
+-- Babel is javascript compliler, transpiler, compliles browser compitable javascript
+-- React Componnets => Class based componnets and functional componnets
+-- 🚀 start working with as foundation layed.